wn-doolittle/caliper-spec/caliper.md

 ### C.6 AssignableDigitalResource
 A Caliper [AssignableDigitalResource](#assignableDigitalResource) is a generic type that represents digital content associated with a graded or ungraded assignment.

+Utilize [AssignableDigitalResource](#assignableDigitalResource) only if no suitable subtype exists to represent the resource being described.

 #### Supertype
 [DigitalResource](#digitalResource)